Sage-Bionetworks-IT/packer-amazonlinux-docker/README.md

 ## Naming
 **IMPORTANT**: Our naming convention is `packer-<image name>` (i.e. packer-base-ubuntu-bionic).
 Please name your repo accordingly.
-This naming convention helps us locate packer repos and their corresponding builds in github and travis.
+This naming convention helps us locate packer repos and their corresponding builds in github.

 ## Development